-Each municipal MGA member agency meters their own groundwater extraction in their service area or area of jurisdiction by individual well.
+Each MGA member agency that supplies water meters its own groundwater extraction in its service area by individual well.
 All municipal production wells have SCADA systems to automatically record groundwater extraction.
 Manual meter readings are also recorded.
 Monthly extraction data by well is stored in the WISKI DMS.

 Small water systems (SWS) having between 5 and 199 connections are required to meter their groundwater production with monthly meter readings that are reported annually to Santa Cruz County.
-Monthly metered production is also required by the State Water Resources Control Board Division of Drinking Water (DDW) under California Code of Regulations Section §64561.
+Monthly metered production is also required by the State Water Resources Control Board Division of Drinking Water (DDW) under California Code of Regulations §64561.
 This requirement also includes businesses or other operations that extract groundwater and that serve more than 25 people for more than 60 days a year.
 Annual extractions for reporting SWSs will be stored in the WISKI DMS.